LogicStamp/logicstamp-context/docs/cli/style.md

 ## What It Extracts

-The style command analyzes components and extracts four categories of metadata:
+It extracts four types of metadata:

 ### 1. Style Sources